 I would also like to thank my sisters, Jane Knight, Ann Williams, and Mary Jo Lundy, who are here today.
 I would also like to give a special Thank You to my Brothers-in-Law, Dr. Arvid Lundy, Earnest Williams, and Ralph (Bubba or Spooky as well) Knight.
 To My Dear Sisters, Thank you for taking the time to travel many, many miles, to be here with me on this wonderful occasion.
 I want to thank all my Children: Dawn, Kimberly, Christopher, Kate, Lizzie, Patrick, my Grandchildren Angela Marie, Jonathan and Kathryn, and My Great Granddaughter Eloise, and all the rest of my Wonderful Family.
 Your love and support continue to keep me among all of you.
 Thank you and God Bless You.
 I Love You All More Than Life Itself.
 I thank you all for listening to this ole man.
-I thank God Our Father and His Son, Our Lord and Savior Jesus Christ, for everything.
-May God Bless You All, Your Families, and God Bless the United States of America.
+I Thank God Our Father in Heaven and His Son, Our Lord and Savior Jesus Christ, for All Things.
+May God Bless You All, Your Families, and May God Bless the United States of America.
+I Love the USA!